The End of the World. A mini-guide to Patagonia on a motorcycle

 In conclusion

-I really liked this itinerary, because it allowed me to see all the places I wanted to see, even though for various reasons I didn’t arrive as far as Ushuaia, as I had originally proposed.
-However it may not be suitable for everyone: there are many alternatives and other destinations to explore: from the north, to the Chilean Patagonia (like the beautiful area that goes from Cochrane to O’Higgins), or the east coast of Argentina.
-I know of people who landed in Punta Arenas, rented the motorbike there, then made a round trip, from the parks to the east coast, then down to Ushuaia and back to Punta Arenas.
-Personally I do not consider it the best of the routes, given that the landscape in the extreme south is rather monotonous, especially from the Argentine side, the pampa is very windy and not particularly attractive.
+I really enjoyed this itinerary because it allowed me to visit all the places I wanted to see, even though I didn’t make it all the way to Ushuaia as I had initially planned.
+However, it may not be suitable for everyone.
+There are plenty of alternatives and other destinations to explore, such as the northern regions, the Chilean Patagonia (like the stunning area from Cochrane to O’Higgins), or the eastern coast of Argentina.
+I know of people who landed in Punta Arenas, rented a motorcycle there, and then embarked on a round trip, going from the parks to the east coast, then down to Ushuaia and back to Punta Arenas.
+Personally, I don’t consider it the best route, as the landscape in the extreme south can be somewhat monotonous, especially from the Argentine side, where the pampa is very windy and not particularly attractive.

-After this series of tips and ideas, I hope to write something more detailed and humane about my journey, hoping that it will add some color to your travel ideas.
+After providing these tips and ideas, I hope to write something more detailed and personal about my journey, with the hope that it will add some color to your travel plans.